Evidence of previous roof covering repair. This is just for your awareness.

 Thank you for trusting Cornerstone Northwest Inspections, where YOUR Peace of Mind is OUR Business.

-Home was missing downspouts in one or more areas.
+Downspout observed to drain too close to the home's foundation.
 This can result in excessive moisture in the soil at the foundation, which can lead to foundation/structural movement.
-Recommend installation of downspous and extensions that drain at least 6 feet from the foundation.
+Add downspout extensions to drain at least 6 feet from the foundation.

 |3.5||Eaves, Soffits & Fascia||X|

 This condition promotes moisture introduction to exterior cladding, which may cause material rot and decay.
+It can also act as a highway for wood destroying insects to make their way to the structure.
 Recommend removal of all foliage within 1 feet of structure.

 |4.3||Walls & Firewalls||X|